Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This problem can be fixed by tightening the battery cover screw.

-Some also say that a little silicone grease on the battery cover threads helps keep it tight.
+I suggest keeping a little silicone grease on the battery cover threads as it helps keep it tight.

 It is worth noting, however, that the unit shuts itself off immediately in ambient light.